 Do you offer payment plans?

-Payment plans are available throughout the duration of your pregnancy and can be broken down into 2, 4 or 6 payments.
+Payment plans are available throughout your pregnancy and can be divided into 2, 3, or 4 payments.
 Any remaining balance is due at the time of delivery.
-Upon request, we will set up a payment plan for the remainder of your pregnancy.
-You will receive payment requests, via your choice of payment platform, on a schedule we establish with you on the time you secure services.
+If you’d like, I will set up a payment plan for the remainder of your pregnancy upon request.
+You will receive payment requests through your preferred payment platform according to the schedule we agree on at the time services are secured.
 The final request for any remaining balance will be sent on the day of delivery.

 Zelle